 Returning Student Applications

-Our admissions process is need-blind.
-This means that the financial aid committee is not aware of who has applied for financial aid when evaluating applicants, so that it cannot affect the outcome of a young man’s application.
+Our admissions process is “need-blind”.
+This means that the admissions committee is not aware of who has applied for financial aid when evaluating applicants, so that it cannot affect the outcome of a young man’s application.

 The Financial Aid Office is committed to assisting qualified applicants, so financial status should not dissuade any outstanding young man from applying.